treder/MVPA-Light/README.md

 Classifiers can be trained and tested directly using the train_* and test_* functions.
 For data with a trial structure, `mv_classify_across_time` can be used to obtain classification performance for each time point in a trial. `mv_classify_timextime` implements time generalisation, i.e., training on a specific time point, and testing the classifier on all other time points in a trial.
 Cross-validation, balancing unequal class proportions, and different performance metrics are automatically implemented in these functions.

-## Classifiers

-### take from wiki page and then extend here

-## testing and training
+## Classification

+### Introduction

+In cognitive neuroscience, the term *decoding* refers to the prediction of experimental conditions or mental states (output) based on multivariate brain data (input).
+The term *classification* means the same.
+Note that classification is the standard term in machine learning and many other disciplines whereas decoding is specific to cognitive neuroscience. *Multivariate pattern analysis* (MVPA) is an umbrella term that covers many multivariate methods such classification and related approaches such as Representational Similarity Analysis (RSA).

-A classifier is the main workhorse of MVPA.
-Its task is to take input data such as EEG activity, called 'features' in machine learning, and predict the class label ...
+A classification/decoding task is performed by a *classifier*, the main workhorse of MVPA.
+The input brain data, e.g. channels or voxels, is referred to as features, whereas the output data is a class label.
+For binary classification tasks involving 2 classes, class labels are often coded as +1 (for class 1) and -1 (for class 2).

+Example: Assume that in a ERP-based memory paradigm, we want to predict whether an item is remembered or forgotten based on the 128-channels EEG data.
+We consider the single-trial ERPs at t=700 ms. Then, our feature vector for each trial consists of a 128-elements vector representing the activity at 700 ms for each electrode.
+Our class labels are "remembered" (coded as +1) and "forgotten" (coded as -1).
+Note that the exact coding does not affect the classification.

+### Training a classifier

+To

 however, in order to learn ...
 The process of tuning a classifier to do its job by exposing it to data is knowed as 'training'.
 During training, the classifier learns which features are important and which are not.

+### testing and training

+A classifier is .
+Its task is to take input data such as EEG activity, called 'features' in machine learning, and predict the class label ...

 For more details (on LDA), see [1] --- Blankertz et al